What is the SQE?

 Information is then prepared for the assessment board.
 Their role is to confirm if the outcomes of the assessment are valid and set the pass marks for FLK1 and FLK2.
 The quintiles are then calculated with final results checked for accuracy before they are released to candidates.

-You may find it helpful to review the SQE1 November 2021 Statistical Report to help you better understand the results.
-It sets out some feedback on the SQE1 assessments, consisting of FLK1 and FLK2, and their performance.
+You may find it helpful to review the SQE1 Statistical Reports to help you better understand your results.
+They set out some feedback on the SQE1 assessments, consisting of FLK1 and FLK2, and their performance.

 Learn more: SQE reports